 Case study speaker & masterclass leader

 'Service design: how did we get here?'

-The practice of service design has evolved in the impact and influence in organisations.
-Initially thinking ‘beyond the product’ into experiences and moving into end-to-end solutions that cover product, software and service combinations.
-This evolution has also brought increased complexities specially in the delivery of those solutions with different actors having to deliver their piece of the puzzle.
+The practice of service design has evolved in its impact and influence in organisations.
+Initially thinking ‘beyond the product’ has shifted into ‘experiences’, and further developed into designing end-to-end solutions that cover product, software and service combinations.
+This evolution has also brought increased complexities, especially in the delivery of those solutions, with different actors having to deliver their piece of the puzzle.

-During this case study Jon will share a retrospective view on how service design evolved in a multinational organisation, how it got scaled and embedded into development processes expanding its reach not only on its output but also on its influence within the organisation.
+In this case study, Jon will share a retrospective view on how service design evolved in a multinational organisation, how it got scaled and embedded into development processes expanding its reach not only on its output but also on its influence within the organisation.

 'Navigating complexity in organisational transformation'

-For organisations’ transformations from short-term, transactional customer interactions to long-term customer partnerships, there is a need for a systemic and customer-centric organisational transformation approach.
+There is a need for a systemic and customer-centric organisational transformation approach from short-term, transactional customer interactions to long-term customer partnerships.
 Transformation can be defined as a deliberate journey associated with profound and radical change.
 It positions an organisation to move in an entirely different direction and provides a new level of effectiveness to achieve breakthrough results.
-Transformation is not not an event and is not incremental.
+Transformation is not an event and is not incremental.
 But how to get started?
 And how to navigate complexity?... more >

 Friday, September 16, 12:30 (case study) & 15:00 (masterclass)